 For these reasons, your software architecture should always provide an abstraction layer that can be used to replace external dependencies with mock implementation, as to ensure that development can always continue.

-This is one of the core values we followed when developing GreenHouse by ICS, our rapid-development solution.
-Any application developed using GreenHouse is naturally guided toward an architecture that ensures that all application layers are properly abstracted and remain mockable.
+This is one of the core values we followed when developing our rapid-development solution.
+Any application developed using this approach is naturally guided toward an architecture that ensures that all application layers are properly abstracted and remain mockable.

 By having the tools take over the daunting task of generating all of the boilerplate abstraction code, your development team is free to focus on the things that make your product unique.
-The fact that we generate those stable abstractions is precisely the thing that made it possible for us to automatically generate a simulator instance for every application using the GreenHouse toolset.
+The fact that we generate those stable abstractions is precisely the thing that made it possible for us to automatically generate a simulator instance for every application using ICS' rapid development toolset.

-Here’s how you can use GreeHouse to easily mock external dependencies and remain productive.
+Here’s how you can use it to easily mock external dependencies and remain productive.

 Running the Simulator Alongside Your Application

-Each application generated with the GreenHouse toolset comes with an additional build target called “Simulator.”
+Each application generated with the toolset comes with an additional build target called “Simulator.”

 This target can be run alongside the application to provide it with a mock version of the backend and allows you to manually trigger backend events and set properties.
 The catch there though is that we don’t really want to have the application automatically connect to a simulator instance when deployed out in the wild so you need to make sure to pass in a “--simulator” command line argument when running your application.